-- Instruct each team to work together and highlight places in the book where the characters show emotion.
+- Instruct each team to work together and point out places in the book where the characters show emotion.

 - Walk around and monitor the students as they work in partnerships.
 While walking around, take note of what the students are doing well so that you can refer to those students when you return to the whole group.

 - Come back together as a class, and fill out the Close Reading Chart you prepared prior to the lesson.

 - Review places where the students found the emotions.

-- As a class come up with patterns.
+- As a class come up with patterns and new understandings.